makrai/notes/wagner2203-transformer-speech-emo-valence.md

   * eg cross-modal knowledge distillation to increase valence performance [16],
   * speech enhancement or data augmentation to improve robustness [12, 13], and
   * de-biasing techniques to mitigate unfair outcomes [17].
 However
-* each of those approaches comes with its own hyperparameters to tune, making
+* each of those approaches comes with its own hyperparameters to tune
 * general-purpose foundation models that can be easily adapted to several use- cases [18].
-Typically, these foundation models are
+Typically
   * trained on large datasets, often using proxy tasks to avoid dependencies on hard-to-acquire labels, and then
-  * fine-tuned on (small) sets of labelled data for their intended tasks.
-Such
+  * fine-tuned on (small) sets of labelled data for their intended tasks
   * tremendous success in computer vision [19], NLP [20], and computer audition [21, 22] – including SER [23, 24, 25]
-  * speech: wav2vec 2.0 [21] and HuBERT [22] have emerged as foundation model
+  * speech: wav2vec 2.0 [21] and HuBERT [22]
 * best performing model publicly available [26]
   * the first transformer-based dimensional SER model released
   * [an introduction how to use it](https://github.com/audeering/w2v2-how-to)